Summary

 Treatment algorithm

-epilepsy syndromes in early childhood
+epilepsy syndromes with onset in childhood (2-12 years)

 unidentified epilepsy syndrome